Missouri-State-CCDC-Team/mwccdc/README.md

-├── Splunk/                   # Splunk dashboards and configuration resources ├── Windows/                  # Windows system scripts and resources ├── ansible/                  # Ansible playbooks for automation and configuration management ├── Inject Template.docx      # Template for competition inject tasks ├── NEW INCIDENT Report Form(1).xlsm   # Incident report form for recording competition incidents └── README.md                 # This README file
+├── Splunk/                   # Splunk dashboards and configuration resources ├── Windows/                  # Windows system scripts and resources ├── ansible/                  # Ansible playbooks for automation and configuration management ├── liason/                   # Specific items related to the liasion of the competition team └── README.md                 # This README file
 ```

 ## License

 This repository is provided for the internal use of the Missouri State CCDC team.
-If you require further information regarding licensing or usage rights, please contact the team directly.
+This means no hackorz allowed. please take them to a different team :)